dogweather/forkful/content/en/bash/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) in Bash is about directing error messages or any important diagnostic output separate from the standard output (stdout).
-Programmers do this to ensure that error messages can be easily identified, logged, or even ignored, aiding in debugging and logging processes.

 ## How to:
 In Bash, you use `>&2` to redirect output to stderr.
 Here's a basic example: